UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/nip-backend/README.md

 echo -n "<user>" > ../db_user.txt
 ```

+so the files are placed under the root directory of the project.
 The docker-compose file will read them and inject them as environment variables in the database container.

 ### Instances Configurations

+The simulate the real backend of the AAA architecture we need many NIP instances.

-Create a directory `./nip-backend/configs` and use the script `./gen.sh` (`./gen.sh <n>`) to generate `n` configuration files that will be placed under `./nip-backend/configs`.
-The script reads the files `/db_*.txt `, generate RSA keypairs using openssl and extract pairs (address, private key) from `/accounts.txt` producing `.env.instanceN`.
+From the root directory of the project run `mkdir ./nip-backend/configs` and use the script `./gen.sh` (`./gen.sh <n>`).
+This will generate `n` configuration files that will be placed under `./nip-backend/configs/`.
+The script reads the database files you just created `/db_*.txt `, then it generates RSA keypairs using openssl and extract valid blockchain accounts (address, private key) from `/accounts.txt`.

+You can inspect the folder `ls -a ./nip-backend/configs/` and see the generated files.
+The configuration files will be injected automatically as a Docker volume in the nip-backend container thanks to `docker-compose.yaml`.

 ### Run